 By Jack Margaros

 Approaching his freshman year at Millville High School, Mike Trout’s childhood dreams were soon becoming a reality.
-Jeff, his father, was deemed a legend in the town of Millville, New Jersey after setting numerous baseball records before returning to to take over the program.
+Jeff, his father, was deemed a legend in the town of Millville, New Jersey.
+He set numerous baseball records before returning to take over the program.
 Now six years removed from the program, his youngest son, Mike, was about to continue the legacy starting in the spring of 2006.

-Trout stood about 5-foot, 8-inches, barely hitting 150 pounds; far from his current 6-foot, 2-inch frame that features 85 additional pounds.
+He stood about 5-foot, 8-inches — barely hitting 150 pounds; far from his current 6-foot, 2-inch frame that features 85 additional pounds.

 “He was the fastest kid on the team and he was the littlest kid on the team,” said Roy Hallenbeck, who coached Trout during his high school years.
 “He could flat out run.
 That was the first tool that jumped out on the page was his speed.”

 He can recollect every single room he ever lived in on campus as a testament to the impression that Springfield left on him.

-“I wasn’t the type of player that this institution remembers, but I remember them…For me there were a lot of lessons, good and bad, learned right out there that I’ve been able to pass along through my career” he said pointing to space where Berry-Allen Field and the waning moments of his baseball career used to occupy.
+“For me there were a lot of lessons, good and bad, learned right out there that I’ve been able to pass along through my career” he said pointing to space where Berry-Allen Field and the waning moments of his baseball career used to occupy.

-Over two decades later, Hallenbeck is entering his 21st season as Millville’s head coach.
-He has undoubtedly seen some talented ballplayers come through his program, but none like Trout .
+Now, Hallenbeck is entering his 21st season as Millville’s head coach.
+He has undoubtedly seen some talented ballplayers come through his program, but none like Trout.

 Trout eventually found his way sophomore year, hitting .457 and compiling 35 runs, 37 hits, 18 RBI and 19 stolen bases serving as the team’s shortstop and ace pitcher — a major leap of maturity.

 The spring of 2009, senior year for Trout, was a season of change.
 He decided to make the transition from shortstop to the outfield.
 He was not as smooth compared to other top high school shortstops, causing Hallenbeck to suggest the switch.

 Despite all that, he was still a better player than before, hitting .531, driving in 45 while scoring 49 runs, stole 19 more bases and set a state record with 18 home runs in just 21 games.
 He ended his high school career with a .461 batting average and 31 home runs, all while being walked 87 times.

 “Senior year was an absolute circus, and I mean that in the best way possible.
 We had more scouts than fans at every game.
 We had multiple scouts at practices,” Hallenbeck said.
 “Me and my assistant coaches were late to a lot of dinners that year because we’d stay and talk with the scouts…It was a new normal that we had.”